 On my journey to being exceptional with women, and then later, a ‘guru’ who loves nothing more then to help guys get the success that they deserve with the fairer sex, I’ve received my fair share of criticism.
-People have said I’m gay, that my game was a copy of Mystery’s.
-Then when it was clear that these were untrue I was hit by a tirade of guys saying I was just using flash game, that nothing was solid.
+People have said I’m gay, that my game was a copy of Mystery’s, etc..
+Then when it was clear that these were untrue I was hit by an abundance of guys saying I was just using “flash game” and that nothing was solid.

 None of this bothered me because the real proof was in the results my students did get.
 In how happy I was every time a new relationship was created from my teachings.
 How those that were willing to test my methods out themselves were reaping a whole lot of rewards.

 So what did I learn during this time?
 Well let me tell you, whether it’s outgrowing the people who you thought were friends and having them denounce what you are doing publicly or people disliking you for your success in any area of life, there are people who will hate.

 (Aside: I still remember the time my own sister stopped me from hooking up with a girl by warning her the moment I left the room that I was an EVIL POOAH, that was a long time ago but it’s still fresh in my mind because it’s still a typical part of the development cycle for most guys)